-- 9. Should students who are ineligible according to No Pass No Play be reported on UIL athletic eligibility blanks?
+- 8. Are students limited to regaining eligibility for one three school week period?
+No. After the first six weeks of the school year, students may regain eligibility through the school year.
+(TEC §33.081 [d].) - 9.
+Should students who are ineligible according to No Pass No Play be reported on UIL athletic eligibility blanks?
 Yes.
-The students are not actually eligible until they pass all courses and the seven calendar day waiting period is over.
+The students are not actually eligible until they pass all courses and the seven-calendar day waiting period is over.
 However, it is wise to report all students who may play varsity athletics anytime during the season since UIL rules require students to be reported before entering any varsity contest. - 10.
 When a student fails a course at the end of a grading period, is that course the only subject the student must pass to regain eligibility within three weeks?
-No, the student must be passing all courses other than identified honors classes at the end of the three school week evaluation period in order to regain eligibility.
-(TEC §33.081 [d].) - 11.
-May students count TAKS and STAAR Review Courses toward the number of credits students need to be eligible the first six weeks of the school year?
-No. TAKS and STAAR Review Courses may not be counted.

-12. If a student fails a TAKS or STAAR Review Course, does the student lose eligibility?
-No, failing a TAKS or STAAR Review Course does not cause loss of eligibility. - 13.
+No, the student must be passing all courses other than identified honors classes at the end of the three-school week evaluation period in order to regain eligibility.
+(TEC§33.081 [d].) - 11.
+May students count STAAR Review Courses toward the number of credits students need to be eligible the first six weeks of the school year?
+No. STAAR Review Courses may not be counted. - 12.
+If a student fails a STAAR Review Course, does the student lose eligibility?
+No, failing a STAAR Review Course does not cause loss of eligibility. - 13.
 Under what conditions may a student receive an incomplete grade and how does it affect eligibility?
-A student with an "Incomplete" grade is ineligible at the end of the seven day grace period unless the "Incomplete" was replaced with a passing grade prior to the end of the seven day grace period.
-Students with an "Incomplete" grade either within or beyond the end of the seven day grace period may regain eligibility if the work is made up in accordance with district policy in regard to time allowed for make-up work and the conditions under which make-up work are allowed. - 14.
+A student with an "Incomplete" grade is ineligible at the end of the seven-day grace period unless the "Incomplete" was replaced with a passing grade prior to the end of the seven-day grace period.
+Students with an "Incomplete" grade either within or beyond the end of the seven-day grace period may regain eligibility if the work is made up in accordance with district policy regarding time allowed for make-up work and the conditions under which make-up work are allowed. - 14.
 Can a student's grade be changed for eligibility?
-After a failing grade has been recorded, the situations in which a student's grade may be changed to passing and eligibility restored are only as follows:

-(a) an examination or course grade issued by a classroom teacher is final and may not be changed unless the grade is arbitrary, erroneous, or not consistent with school district grading policy, as determined by the board of trustees.
+After a failing grade has been recorded, the situations in which a student's grade may be changed to passing and eligibility restored are only as follows: - a. an examination or course grade issued by a classroom teacher is final and may not be changed unless the grade is arbitrary, erroneous, or not consistent with school district grading policy, as determined by the board of trustees.
 The board's decision may not be appealed.